KaiYan289/RLpapersnote/README.md

 PUGAIL

-* *Learning from Demonstration: Provably Efficient Adversarial Policy Imitation with Linear Function Approximation* (ICML 22') [TBD]
+* *Learning from Demonstration: Provably Efficient Adversarial Policy Imitation with Linear Function Approximation* (ICML 22')

 This paper studies GAIL in both online / offline settings with linear function approximation (both transition & reward are linear in the feature map), and propose some generative adversarial policy optimization theorem that has provable bounds.